mirix/retrieval-augmented-generation/README.md

 - Only plain text is correctly parsed.
 Images, tables and graphs will be ignored at this point.

-- With the current GUFF model you will need a GPU with, at the very least, 8GB of RAM.
+- With the current GGUF model you will need a GPU with, at the very least, 8GB of RAM.
 But you can switch to a smaller GGUF model.
 The AWQ model is smaller.